 Dental

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 11 Other Health and Therapeutic Services 11070 dental services

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

-I П
+plete this part for a renewal application or a new waiv er that replaces an existing waiver.
+Select one •

+Service is included in approved waiver.
+There